 Traditional water-based iodine solutions do not allow microbial resistance to develop (chlorohexidine gluconate and antibiotics do) but they stain.
 Although effective, they only contain a very low concentration of molecular iodine (the only biocidal form of iodine).

 For oral products, this new form of iodine not only is non-staining, it has a pale amber color and has a pleasant taste (there is no detectable iodine taste).
 It is many times more effective than other forms of iodine, extremely safe and does not cause microbial resistance (like chlorohexidine does).
 It is the basis for ioRinse.
+Products based on this unique technology have been clinically tested on hundreds of patients with outstanding results.

 Independent testing confirms rapid destruction of the most tenacious viruses responsible for colds, flu and sore throats (including Rhinovirus).
 This rapid inactivation occurs where other leading mouthwashes are ineffective.
 As a pre-procedural rinse, it would be far superior to any commercially available rinse.